libriscv/godot-sandbox/README.md

 }
 ```

-Script of a simple Coin pickup, with a counter that updates a label in the tree of the player.
+Script of a simple Coin pickup, with a counter that updates a label in the outer tree.
 This script can be attached to the Coin in the editor just like GDScript.

 You may also have a look at our [demo repository](https://github.com/libriscv/godot-sandbox-demo) for the Godot Sandbox.
 It's a tiny platformer that uses C++ and Rust.